 My favorite way to use this sauce is as a dipping sauce for delicious spring rolls (also known as salad rolls or rice paper rolls).
 It is also great as a dipping sauce for egg rolls.

 In addition to a dipping sauce, it is a wonderful sauce to add to stir fry dishes, noodle dishes, lettuce wraps, or grilled chicken to give it an Asian flavor.
 What is your favorite way to use this sauce?

 If you have any Hoisin Peanut sauce left, it will keep in the fridge for up to 3 days.
 Just make sure you store it in a container with a tight-fitting lid.

-Hoisin sauce can also be frozen for up to 3 months.
+You can also freeze hoisin sauce for up to 3 months.
 Let it thaw in the fridge overnight.
 Stir it well before serving.

 Frequently Asked Questions (FAQs)

-Well, it is quite high in sodium, like most condiments, and therefore it can cause your body to retain fluid and increase your blood pressure.
+It is quite high in sodium, like most condiments, and therefore it can cause your body to retain fluid and increase your blood pressure.
 It is also quite high in sugar.
-I consider this a treat, and once in awhile it is okay to have a treat.
+I consider this a treat, and once in a while, it is okay to have a treat.
 Just make sure you have it in moderation.